dblarons/encryption_algorithm/README.md

 #### Warning

-At this point in time, this encryption algorithm is not intended to be used in any serious, real-world applications.
+This encryption algorithm is not intended for use in any serious, real-world applications.
 There are serious vulnerabilities in the SAGE encryption algorithm (detailed below).
-These vulnerabilities have been largely ignored because the point of this project is not secure encryption as much as it is a proof of concept using Hill Ciphers and public key encryption.
+These vulnerabilities have been ignored because the point of this project is not secure encryption, but rather to learn about encryption that uses Hill Ciphers and public key encryption.
+We are fully aware of the "Don't roll your own crypto" proverb.

 #### Licensing